 Delivery Delays are Nothing Less Than a Blessing for Assemblers

-Delays in deliveries are a bad thing, both for customers as well as the assemblers.
-But who cares for reputation in an uncontrolled & disregarded market like ours where government and authorities nowhere seem to exist and customers are at the mercy of assemblers to be fleeced in whatever way possible?
+Delays in deliveries are bad for customers and assemblers.
+But who cares about reputation in an uncontrolled and disregarded market like ours, where government and authorities seem to exist nowhere and customers are at the mercy of assemblers to be fleeced in whatever way possible?

-Since the pandemic in 2020, automakers around the world are experiencing supply chain issues due to which the deliverers get delayed, and it is quite understandable.
-But perhaps nowhere else in the world, this has become a tool to earn more money.
+Since the pandemic in 2020, automakers around the world have been experiencing supply chain issues due to which the deliverers get delayed, and it is quite understandable.
+But perhaps nowhere else in the world has this become a tool to earn more money.
 Unfortunately in Pakistan, the more the deliveries are delayed, the more the chances for assemblers to earn extra.

 Related: Woeful Delivery Periods of Local Assembled Cars in 2022